 With the right products and care, however, you can get rid of mold stains on all kinds of fabrics, even on delicate fabrics.
 The best way to remove mold from clothes would be to thoroughly wash them.
 Be sure to follow the suggested water temperature of the article of clothing.
-By following the manufacturers suggestions you will have better success at being able to remove mold from clothes.

 Tips to Prevent and Eliminate Mold and Mildew on Clothes

 If a proper washing doesn’t help, here are a few tips that can prevent and eliminate mold from ruining your clothes:

 - Discover moldy clothing in your laundry hamper?
 This might have been caused by wet towels or clothes in the bottom of the laundry basket.
 Use disinfectant to kill off any remaining mold spores before putting more dirty clothes inside.

 - Check your washing machine and dryer regularly for mold.
 If your clothes smell musty right after a wash, mold may be present in your washer.
 To clean the mold inside the machine, run an empty cycle with hot water and bleach or detergent.
 If that doesn’t work, carefully disassemble the washer and clean any mold you find with hot water and a cleaning product.
 Use a gentle brush or an old toothbrush to remove as many mold spores as you can.